-Just take one glance at Moraine Lake and it will simply steal your heart away.
+Just take one glance at Moraine Lake and it will steal your heart away.
 It’s easily one of the most breathtaking views I have ever seen.
-I could (and did!) gaze out at those crystal clear turquoise waters for hours.
-As the sunlight reflects off the lake, Moraine Lake seems to smile back at you as the water glistens and sparkles in the light.
-To make the experience even more mesmerizing is the rugged beauty of the dramatic ice-capped glacier peaks that surrounds the lake.
+I could (and did!) gaze out at those crystal-clear, turquoise waters for hours.
+As the sunlight reflects off of Moraine Lake, it seems to smile back at you.
+What makes the experience even more mesmerizing is the rugged beauty of the dramatic ice-capped glacier peaks that surrounds the lake.

 The next day (and my last in Banff National Park) I returned to Moraine Lake to find clear skies and nearly perfect weather.
 I spent hours here and did not want to leave.
-I climbed my way up the Tower of Babel (a short hike to a lookout over Moraine Lake) and relaxed in the sunshine with a steamy cup of coffee.
-This is life.
+I climbed my way up the Tower of Babel (a short hike to a lookout over Moraine Lake) and relaxed in the sunshine with a warm cup of coffee.
+Ah, this is life.

 Then I walked the rim of the lake where there’s a nicely paved pathway.
 The views along the lake are beautiful and it made for a nice and relaxing stroll.
 Canoeing is also available when the ice thaws, but it didn’t seem to be open during my visit.